 public delegate void ImageOverlayGUIDelegate(Texture texture, Color color, Vector2 scale, Vector2 position);

 public delegate void ScreenFadeGUIDelegate(Color color);

 public delegate void LetterboxGUIDelegate(float completion);

 public static event SubtitlesGUIDelegate OnSubtitlesGUI;

 public static event ImageOverlayGUIDelegate OnImageOverlayGUI;

 public static event CameraDissolveDelegate OnCameraDissolve;

-Each event is responsible for a specific GUI related functionality.
-Please note that these events are all called in a per-frame basis (as long as a related clip is active).
+Each event is responsible for one specific GUI-related functionality.
+Please note that these events are all called on a per-frame basis (as long as a related clip is active).
 As a starting point on how to use these more specifically, please take a look at the existing GUI implementation script called “DirectorGUITemplate”.